-- Agency shop – Employees are required to pay union fees and dues, but they are not required to become participating union members.
+- Employees are required to pay union fees and dues, but they are not required to become participating union members.

-- Open shop – Employees are not required to join a union or pay dues and fees.
+- Employees are not required to join a union or pay dues and fees.
 Open shops are typically found in right-to-work states.

 A number of factors go into determining the pay rate for union employees.
-These may include seniority, department and job performance.
-Most unions have specific requirements regarding pay scales and payroll processing, so it is important to take a detailed look at all of the rules and regulations put in place by each particular union.
+These factors may include seniority, department, and job performance.
+Most unions have specific requirements regarding pay scales and payroll processing, so it’s important to take a detailed look at all of the rules and regulations put in place by each particular union.

 Because of this complexity, most unions prefer that companies use automated payroll processing software, as having a system makes it easier to implement specific payroll requirements.

-While ensuring accurate tracking of hours worked and vacation time taken are always necessary tasks for HR departments, it is even more important for companies where union labor plays a significant role.
+While ensuring accurate tracking of hours worked and vacation time taken are always necessary tasks for HR departments, the job is even more important for companies where union labor plays a significant role.
 Given the specific requirements surrounding the length of the workday and the workweek, a business that fails to accurately track hours worked could be putting itself at risk.